Outback Directions

 The Kajabbi Raindrop

-When clouds build as the day grow long
+When clouds build as the day grows long

 and the morning sky of blue is gone,